-Ms. Di Giacomo made her debut at the Metropolitan Opera as Clotilde in Norma and was subsequently re-engaged for Lina in Stiffelio and Leonora in Il trovatore.
-Other recent North American engagements have included Amelia in Un Ballo in Maschera at the San Francisco Opera, both Nedda in Pagliacci and the Verdi Requiem at the Hollywood Bowl, special performances of Mahler’s Symphony No. 8 with Gustavo Dudamel and the Los Angeles Philharmonic in both Los Angeles and Caracas and broadcast live to movie theaters in North and South America; Beethoven’s Symphony No. 9 and excerpts from Don Giovanni with the New York Philharmonic, Margherita/Elena in Mefistofele with the Collegiate Chorale at Carnegie Hall, Donna Anna in Don Giovanni at the Los Angeles Opera, Il trovatore and Mathilde in Guillaume Tell at the Caramoor International Music Festival.
-She also appeared at Lincoln Center as a feature soloist in its Puccini 150th Birthday Celebration gala concert, and most recently made her Cincinnati May Festival debut in a performance of Elijah conducted by James Conlon.
+Ms. Di Giacomo made her debut at the Metropolitan Opera as Clotilde in Norma and was subsequently re-engaged for Lina in Stiffelio and Leonora in Il Trovatore.
+Other recent North American engagements have included her role debut as the title role in Tosca in a performance at the Hollywood Bowl with Mo.
+Dudamel, Amelia in Ballo in Maschera at the San Francisco Opera, Both Desdemona in Otello and Nedda in Pagliacci along with a live recording of the Verdi Requiem with Mo.
+Dudamel at the Hollywood Bowl, special performances of Mahler’s Symphony No. 8 with Mo.
+Dudamel and the Los Angeles Philharmonic in both Los Angeles and Caracas and broadcast live to movie theaters in North and South America; Beethoven’s Symphony No. 9 and excerpts from Don Giovanni with the New York Philharmonic, Margherita/Elena in Mefestofele with the Collegiate Chorale and I due Foscari with Opera Orchestra New York at Carnegie Hall, Donna Anna in Don Giovanni at the Los Angeles Opera, and Il Trovatore and Mathilde in Guillaume Tell at the Caramoor International Music Festival.
+She also appeared at Lincoln Center as a feature soloist in its Puccini 150th Birthday Celebration gala concert, and has made multiple appearances at the Cincinnati May Festival singing Elijah and Dvorak Stabat Mater with James Conlon.

-In Europe, Ms. Di Giacomo most recently made her debut at the Vienna Philharmonic in performances of the Beethoven Symphony No. 9 with Mo.
-Dudamel.
-Other European engagements have included Lucrezia in I due Foscari at La Scala, the title role of Norma at Teatro dell’Opera di Roma in the famed Terme di Caracalla, Otello at the Teatro di Bari and the Teatro Massimo in Palermo, Valentine in Les Huguenots, Elena in I Vespri Siciliani, and the title role in Suor Angelica at the Teatro Real de Madrid, Le Roys d’Ys at the Opéra National Montpellier and Opera Comique, Il trovatore at Teatre Principal de Mao in Minorca, and performances of Il trovatore, Otello and Un Ballo in Maschera with Zubin Mehta and the Israel Philharmonic.
+In Europe, Ms. Di Giacomo made her debut at the Teatro alla Scala as Lucrezia in I due Foscari.
+Other European engagements have included Maddalena in Andrea Chenier at the Gran Teatre del Liceu, Leonora in Il Trovatore at Ópera de Oviedo, the title role in Norma and Amelia in Un Ballo in Maschera at Teatro dell’Opera di Roma, Lina in Stiffelio at Teatro La Fenice, Desdemona at the Teatro Petruzelli di Bari, Teatro de la Maestranza and Teatro Massimo; Elisabetta in Don Carlo at Maggio Musicale Fiorentino; Valentine in Les Huguenot, Elena in I Vespri Siciliani, and the title role in Suor Angelica at the Teatro Real de Madrid; Il Trovatore at the Bayerische Staatsopera Munich, Les Roys d’Ys at the Opéra National Montpellier and Opera Comique, Il Trovatore at Teatre Principal de Mao in Minorca, and performances of Il Trovatore, Otello, and Un Ballo in Maschera with Zubin Mehta and the Israel Philharmonic.